 Elements are the helpers for building page content.
 Click Add Element button or big plus button on top left to see elements list.
 WPB offers 40+ elements and it reaches almost 50 elements in total including Northeme exclusive elements :

 Adding a Row element is how you should start to build content.

 Rows are content wrappers.
 It specifies the content width and also offers options to divide a row into columns.

-VC has an intuitive and pretty straight-forward interface that makes easier to work with even for beginner level users.
+WPB has an intuitive and pretty straight-forward interface that makes easier to work with even for beginner level users.

 Rows provides a series of buttons that you can see on top left, center and top right of a row element.
 Small plus icon opens the elements list and adds an element into a row.
 Edit icon opens row options panel and trash icon deletes a row.